Margin can be thought of as a good faith deposit or collateral that’s needed to open a position and keep it open.

 All traders fear the dreaded margin call.

 It’s not a great feeling.

-This occurs when your broker notifies you that your margin deposits have fallen below the required minimum level because an open position has moved against you.While trading on margin can be a profitable trading strategy, it is important that you take the time to understand the risks.
+This occurs when your broker notifies you that your margin deposits have fallen below the required minimum level because an open position has moved against you too much.While trading on margin can be profitable, it is important that you take the time to understand the risks.

 Make sure you fully understand how your margin account works, and be sure to read the margin agreement between you and your broker.

 Always ask any questions if there is anything unclear to you in the agreement.